 The Northwest Earth Institute offers discussion course books on sustainable practices and creating transformative change in the community.
 Seeing Systems: Peace, Justice and Sustainability is written specifically for faith communities.
 This discussion course helps connect our spiritual values with a deeper appreciation for our relationships on Earth, and provides a framework to help faith communities put these values into practice.

-Water All Around the World.
-This Vacation Bible School curriculum from Living Waters for the World is designed for K-5 children with a special section for including preschoolers.
+Water All Around the World and Clean Water for All God’s Children.
+Two Vacation Bible School curriculums from Living Waters for the World are designed for K-5 children with a special section for including preschoolers.
 It includes printed materials, a music CD, and digital manual.

 Solar Under the Sun Vacation Bible School curriculum is for K-5 children.
 Through Bible study, learning centers, and mission moments, children learn about the role of solar power as it gives energy, lights the earth, brings warmth, and promotes growth.